cryptopython/vrpay/README.md

 5. Run it
 ```
-nohup /usr/sbin/bgpcoind &
+nohup /usr/sbin/vrpayd &
 ```

-Save the ```~/.bgpcoin/wallet.dat``` file and you can load it with your QT wallet
+Save the ```~/.vrpay/wallet.dat``` file and you can load it with your QT wallet

 6. Mine your coins using the official mining pool (recommended)

 ```
-minerd -o stratum+tcp://pool.bgpcoin.com:3008/ -u `bgpcoind getaccountaddress 0` -p x
+minerd -o stratum+tcp://pool.vrpay.com:3008/ -u `vrpayd getaccountaddress 0` -p x
 ```

 -or-